 MYO-Guide is a platform that aims to push the role of Magnetic Ressonance Imaging (MRI) in the diagnosis and study of Neuromuscular Diseases (NMDs).
-To learn more about the role of MRI in NMDs, please visit the following link.
 The main tool offered by MYO-Guide is an online Machine Learning model for diagnosing NMDs using the Mercuri score.
-For a full list of MYO-Guide features, please visit the following link.

 MYO-Guide started in 2018 as a study of the efficacy of machine learning in the diagnostic process of neuromuscular diseases.
 In that project, the Mercuri scores of the pelvis, thighs, and lower legs from more than 1000 patients were collected.
 These patients had a confirmed diagnosis ranging between 10 different NMDs: